 Chirk is located on the Chester to Shrewsbury mainline.

 From Chirk train station it is 0.25 miles (0.4 km) to the gates of the estate and 1.5 miles (2.4 km) to the castle.
-Chirk Castle is a magnificent medieval fortress that became a family home.
+Chirk Castle and Gardens is a magnificent medieval fortress that became a family home.
 There are 700 years of history which contrasts the austere medieval tower and dungeons with elegant state rooms and fine furniture.
 Award winning tranquil gardens with rare trees and shrubs, lime tree avenue and spectacular views across nine counties.

 Llangollen